Cartoon Network

 What This Framework Changed

-Building compliance into the design system — not individual projects — meant every property launched with correct age gating, parental consent flows, and COPPA-compliant patterns from day one.
-No duplicate work.
-No compliance gaps.
-No inconsistency across the portfolio.
+Building compliance into the design system meant every property launched with correct age gating, parental consent flows, and COPPA-compliant patterns from day one.
+One 12-month investment covered the full platform and every future launch built on top of it.